 Contact our Licensed Cremation Professionals for more assistance.
 There is no cost or obligation.

 Sometimes you just want to speak with someone who can help.
-We’re here for just that, and can more thoroughly explain cremation options over the phone or in person.
-Ask for Gregory Zanitto, Jennifer Greenberg or Joel Schumacher and let them know you visited CremationsNYC.com.
+We’re here for just that and can more thoroughly explain cremation options over the phone or in person.
+Ask for John Morreale, Joel Schumacher, Jared Oswald or Jennifer Greenberg and let them know you visited CremationsNYC.com.